aubble/goTunneLS/README.md

 First is the nodes array which consists of structs that represent the nodes to launch followed by LogPath to point to the logging file (/dev/stdout is standard output).
 The following section explains all the fields allowed in the structs representing nodes.

+###Fields

 Note: You can use relative file paths, relative to the config file. eg say the config file is in /etc/goTunneLS.
 If the value of the Cert field is "cert.pem" that really means "/etc/goTunneLS/cert.pem" as goTunneLS treats relative paths as relative to the config.json file.

-###Fields

-When it says int just put a integer such as 10 for the value, otherwise the value is implied as a string.
+note: When it says int just put a integer such as 10 for the value, otherwise the value is implied as a string.

+note: don't bother with the optional fields if you don't care, they aren't necessary.
+Most people would likely just use the required fields.

 ####Required